 Yet I was still obsessed.
 I began to love the feeling of my stomach rumbling, and saw that as an accomplishment.
 I got good at hiding things, and lying to others.
 Who said I was a bad actor?
 I didn’t need to use my fingers to purge, and I could do it quietly.
 It became an automatic reaction in my body to reject food.
 I hid food containers and wrappers under my bed.
 I kept extra trash bags in my room for purging, and a bottle of wine for sleeping.
 I had gotten below what was originally my goal weight, but it still wasn’t good enough.

 Second stay in Treatment.
-I was walking to class one day and felt faint and lightheaded, and realized just how unhealthy I was.
+I was walking to class one day and felt faint and lightheaded, and had to sit down for a moment to collect myself.
+I could hear and feel my heart pounding throughout my whole body, and I realized just how unhealthy I was.
 I knew that if I kept on this path, I would feel even worse, and my body and heart would eventually start to fail.
 I didn’t want to die of this.
 This disorder has taken lives from many people, and I knew some of them.
 I didn’t want that to be me.
 So I approached my parents, and we made the decision that I would go back to treatment.
 A year after I was initially discharged, I was readmitted.

-This time around it was harder and I had to deal with all of the negative thoughts about myself.
+This time around it was harder.
+I was stubborn and reluctant to get better, and I had to deal with all of the negative thoughts about myself.
+The assignments were difficult, and it was hard not to hate myself.
+I was still comparing myself to others.
 I was inpatient for two months, then put into partial treatment.
-Then, after a phone conversation I had with my then boyfriend (whom I had met in treatment), I was put back inpatient after stealing a few of my roommates prescription pills and taking them, along with a few of mine, which made me sick and bedridden for 3 days.
-It was the worst I have ever felt.
-My head hurt terribly, I couldn’t keep anything down, and I didn’t even have enough strength to get up to use the restroom.
-But while I was in that hospital bed, I realized how much I didn’t want to be there, and that instead of thinking that I wasn’t good enough and didn’t deserve all of the people that loved and supported me, I should be thinking the opposite.
-These people loved me and supported me no matter what, and I should think of it as a blessing.
+Then, after an emotional phone conversation I had with my then boyfriend (whom I had met in treatment), I was put back inpatient after I had stolen a few of my roommates prescription pills, and took them alongside a few of my own pills.
+This made me incredibly sick and bedridden for 3 days.
+It was the worst I have ever felt in my life.
+My head hurt terribly and was spinning violently.
+My stomach cramped up and I couldn’t keep anything down, and I didn’t even have enough strength to get up to use the restroom.
+It was humiliating, and scary.
+But while I was in that hospital bed, I realized how much I didn’t want to be there.
+Instead of thinking that I wasn’t good enough and didn’t deserve all of the people that loved and supported me, I realized I should have been thinking the opposite.
+These people loved me and supported me no matter what, and they were still there, and I should think of that as a blessing.
 God loved me so much that he put those people in my life to show me, and they were there even when I was destructive and manipulative.
 They loved me despite my failures.
-I started counting my blessings instead of counting my failures.
+I realized I needed to start counting my blessings instead of counting my failures.

 It was difficult, and I was inpatient another month until I was finally discharged, but I was ready to begin a new life.

 I allowed myself to feel.
 And in a way, I think I just really needed that release.
 Denying myself those feelings and keeping them swept under the rug just made everything worse.
+I realized what I was doing…whenever I had a negative feeling I would bury it, because who likes to feel those negative feelings?
+I would ignore them, push them away, and sweep them under the rug.
+Then I would end up channeling all of those negative emotions onto myself.
+Instead of crying over something that should have upset me, I cried over the fact that I walked past a mirror that day and looked like I had gained 10 pounds.
 I started journaling to help myself recognize my feelings so I could effectively deal with them.
 I realized that feeling certain things wasn’t bad, it was what I decided to do with those feelings.
 I needed to feel them and to deal with them.
 Then, I could move on.

 Enter Running.
 I decided I wanted to put my health first, before anything else.
 Before my weight, before my relationships.
 I started out by wanting to increase my physical activity.
 I always hated exercise, but knew it would make me feel better.
 So I set a goal for myself that I thought impossible, just to prove to myself that I could do whatever I stuck to and set my mind to…to start running, and run a 5K without stopping.
 To me this was almost impossible because I hated running more than anything, with a passion.
 I had a hard time running without stopping, and only ran a mile without stopping twice before.